nerdyrodent/YourChoice/README.md

 Also included some topological stuff.
 It is _all_ provisional, and hopefully your LLM won't make "truth claims".
 Remember you're talking to an AI ;)

-Just copy and paste the [Dyadic Framework](DyadicFramework-v2.4.78-Base.txt) into your LLM of choice, or use as a System Prompt in applications like Silly Tavern, etc.
+Just copy and paste the [Dyadic Framework](DyadicFramework-v2.4.78-Base.txt) into your LLM of choice, or use as a System Prompt in applications like OpenWebUI, text-generation-webui, etc.

+Or there is a ready-to-go version available via Glif! - https://glif.app/chat/b/KaleidoscopicLoom

 ## What should it do?